 But you’re not alone, and if it helps you to know more about what might be going on today, read on.

 (This article has been medically reviewed by embryologist and fertility expert, Navya Muralidhar.)

 - What’s happening at 22 DPO?

-- Can you get a positive pregnancy test at 22 DPO?
+- Can you have implantation bleeding at 22 DPO?

 What’s happening at 22 DPO?

 If you’re pregnant, 22 DPO is an important time for fetal development.

 Your baby has the beginnings of their brain and spinal cord.